Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/odsApi_versioned_docs/version-7.2/platform-dev-guide/security/api-profiles.md

 In the example above, the API includes schoolId in `GET` responses, and the API client must include it in `POST` and `PUT` requests.
-Additionally, if required fields are excluded, the profile cannot be used to create the resource.
-In this example, the `POST` operation cannot be used to create a new school because the write profile excludes some required fields.
+Additionally, if required fields are excluded, the profile cannot be used to create the resource (though updates would still be possible).

 ## Adding Profiles to the Ed-Fi ODS / API